ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## regex

-The field must pass the regular expression match with no case sensitivity
+The field must pass the regular expression match with no case sensitivity.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 myField = { regex = "^(sick|vacation|disability)$" }